-The jobs outlook for teachers is predicted to grow steadily alongside the average for other fields.
-For some regions and teaching fields, however, jobs will grow much more rapidly, as teachers become more in demand.
-In the next 10 years, the number of teachers retiring will also increase, opening up plenty of job opportunities for new graduates.
+According to the Bureau of Labor Statistics, the jobs outlook for teachers is predicted to grow steadily alongside the average for other fields.
+However, for some regions and teaching fields, jobs will grow much more rapidly, as teachers become more in demand.
+In the next 10 years, the number of teachers retiring will also increase, opening up job opportunities for new graduates.

 Once you earn a graduate degree in education, your wage earning ability will increase, as your academic background may be more advanced than those with merely a bachelor's degree.
 Having a master's or doctorate in education will enable you to move upward in your career more quickly and put you in line for promotion to administrative positions.